 Special Education Instructor

 Demand for skilled special education teachers is growing throughout California's public education system - creating a significant need and opportunity for those interested in a career in special education instruction.
-CBU's credentialing programs for Education Specialists in Mild/Moderate Disabilities - Level I and II, and Education Specialists in Moderate/Severe Disabilities - Level I and II prepare professionals to meet this urgent demand.
+CBU's credentialing programs for Education Specialists in Mild/Moderate Disabilities and Education Specialists in Moderate/Severe Disabilities prepare professionals to meet this urgent demand.

 Demand for skilled, visionary administrators is growing strong in school districts throughout the region and beyond.
 The Preliminary Administrative Services Credential (ASC) program at CBU provides an efficient route for candidates interested in becoming education administrators leading positive change within schools.

 Burgeoning classroom sizes, increasingly complex diversity issues, and changing legislative standards combine to drive the need for qualified school counselors.
 The professional school counselor plays an increasingly important role in today's educational environments.
-CBU's MS in Education with a specialization in School Counseling, coupled with the Pupil Personnel Service credential, prepares students to excel in this high-demand profession.
+CBU's MS in School Counseling, coupled with the Pupil Personnel Service credential, prepares students to excel in this high-demand profession.

 Professional school psychologists play a vital role in helping students, parents and school personnel optimize student education.
 Working in both school districts and in private practice, school psychologists are in increasingly high demand.
 At the same time, the supply of qualified professionals in this specialty field is shrinking.
-CBU's MS in Education with a specialization in School Psychology, coupled with the Pupil Personnel Service credential, offers professionals the opportunity to advance in this high-demand area.
+CBU's MS in School Psychology, coupled with the Pupil Personnel Service credential, offers professionals the opportunity to advance in this high-demand area.

 To learn more about the many rewarding professional opportunities that come with a Teacher Education Credential from CBU, please attend an upcoming Graduate Program Information Session.